-D. How Is the Manual Structured?
+C. How Is the Manual Structured?

 The manual contains a background section on human rights and five practical sections focused in turn on monitoring, documentation, and advocacy.
 The background section is a brief primer on human rights and their application.

 The practice-oriented sections help advocates to do the following:

-- Monitor: identify ongoing human rights abuses and collect the information advocates need about these issues; - Document: analyze, present that information, and make recommendations within the framework of international human rights standards; - Advocate: choose and implement a strategy to bring the lived reality of people in the home country closer to the ideals proclaimed by international human rights treaties, including through advocacy at international and regional human rights mechanisms; - Address Impunity and Accountability: identify strategies and legal mechanisms in the country of origin, in the country of residence, and in international mechanisms for holding perpetrators and governments accountable for human rights violations; and - Build Capacity to Improve Human Rights: develop a better understanding of the international human rights system, identify strategies for applying a human rights framework, and develop competence in setting up and effectively running an organization in safety and security.
+- Monitor: identify ongoing human rights abuses and collect the information advocates need about these issues; - Document: analyze, present that information, and make recommendations within the framework of international human rights standards; - Advocate: choose and implement a strategy to bring the lived reality closer to the ideals proclaimed by international human rights treaties, including through advocacy at international and regional human rights mechanisms; - Address Impunity and Accountability: identify strategies and legal mechanisms for holding perpetrators and governments accountable for human rights violations; and - Build Capacity to Improve Human Rights: develop a better understanding of the international human rights system, identify strategies for applying a human rights framework, and develop competence in setting up and effectively running an organization in safety and security.